AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module9/data-ingestion-using-google-tag-manager-and-google-analytics.md

 [9.1 Create a Google Tag Manager Property](./ex1.md)

 In this exercise, you'll set up a Google Tag Manager property.
-You will use this on the AEP Demo website to manage the Google Analytics code and to send data to platform.
+You will use this on the Platform Demo website to manage the Google Analytics code and to send data to platform.

 [9.2 Setup Google Analytics & link it to GTM](./ex2.md)

-In this exercise, you'll set up a Google Analytics property which will be used on your AEP Demo website.
+In this exercise, you'll set up a Google Analytics property which will be used on your Platform Demo website.

 [9.3 Configure GTM Variables](./ex3.md)